A phase field model of Cahn-Hilliard type for tumour growth with mechanical effects and damage: Introduction

 \textbf{Choice of the sources.} The nonlinear source $U$ in equation \eqref{eq:ch1} accounts for biological mechanisms related to tumour cells proliferation and death.
 Explicitly, we make the following choice

 referring to \cite{Garcke_Lam_2017,Garcke_Lam_Signori_21}.
 As it is common, we assume the mechanisms controlling cell division to be suppressed in tumour cells, so proliferation is limited only by the availability of nutrients.
 We model it with the term $\lambda_p \sigma$, where $\lambda_p$ is a fixed proliferation coefficient.
 We also suppose that tumour cells only die because of apoptosis, and we denote with $\lambda_a$ the constant apoptosis rate.
 Furthermore, we consider the presence of mechanical stress caused by surrounding tissues as a factor that can reduce tumour growth.
 This is expressed by the fact that, if the mechanical stress $W_{,\varepsilon}$ grows in modulus, the proliferation term $\lambda_p \sigma$ reduces.
-We also allow the presence of a medical treatment, modeled by the prescribed function $f$, that affects proliferation.
+We also allow the presence of a medical treatment, modelled by the prescribed function $f$, that affects proliferation.
 The function $g$ guarantees that proliferation and apoptosis occur only in the tumour tissue, as well as the effectiveness of the medical care $f$.
-A good modeling choice is a non-negative function that vanishes in $\{\varphi = -1\}$, is equal to 1 where $\{\varphi = 1\}$ and is increasing in the variable $\varphi$.
+A good modelling choice is a non-negative function that vanishes in $\{\varphi = -1\}$, is equal to 1 where $\{\varphi = 1\}$ and is increasing in the variable $\varphi$.
 We also allow the dependence of $g$ on the damage $z$.\\ For the choice of the nutrient source $S$ in \cref{eq:nutrient}, we refer to the aforementioned literature, assuming

 The term $-\lambda_c\sigma g(\varphi,z)$ models the fact that the nutrient consumption is higher where the tumour cells density is higher.
-Here $\lambda_c$ is a fixed consumption rate.
-The term $\lambdas(z)(\sigma_s -\sigma)$ is a supply term that takes into account the nutrients provided by nearby pre-existing vasculature.
-Note that $\lambdas$ is a supply rate that may depend on the local damage $z$ since the damage, in the sense of a lesion caused by a surgical procedure, affects the blood vessels.\\
+Here, $\lambda_c$ is a fixed consumption rate.
+The term $\Lambdac(z)(\sigma_c -\sigma)$ is a supply term that takes into account the nutrients provided by the nearby capillaries.
+Note that the capillary supply rate $\Lambdac$ may depend on the local damage $z$ since the damage, in the sense of a lesion caused by a surgical procedure, affects the blood vessels.\\

-\textbf{Choice of the elastic energy density.} Accordingly to the classical theory of linear elasticity (see e.g. \cite{Slaughter_book_2002}) and to the previous literature (see e.g. \cite{Garcke_Lam_Signori_21, Garcke_Kovacs_Trautwein_22}), we assume that the elastic energy density has the following expression
+\textbf{Choice of the elastic energy density.} Accordingly to the classical theory of linear elasticity (see, e.g., \cite{Slaughter_book_2002}) and to the previous literature (see, e.g., \cite{Garcke_Lam_Signori_21, Garcke_Kovacs_Trautwein_22}), we assume that the elastic energy density has the following expression